Gameye/gameye-sdk-dotnet/docs/README.md

 ##### Summary

-Select sessions with the given game key
+Select sessions with the given game key.
+Use this as an extension method on SessionState

 ##### Returns